North Pine Pumping Station

-North Pine Pumping Station is a heritage-listed pumping station at Lake Kurwongbah-Dayboro Road, Whiteside, Moreton Bay Region, Queensland, Australia.
+North Pine Pumping Station is a heritage-listed pumping station at Lake Kurwongbah-Dayboro Road, Whiteside, City of Moreton Bay, Queensland, Australia.
 It was built from 1956 to 1961 by K D Morris & Sons Pty Ltd. It is also known as Dayboro Road Pumping Station.
 It was added to the Queensland Heritage Register on 28 January 2009.

 History

 The North Pine Pumping Station is located on Dayboro Road opposite Lake Kurwongbah dam near Petrie.
 It is an important component of the North Pine Water Supply scheme constructed in the late 1950s to supply water to the former Pine Rivers Shire, Redcliffe and the Amcor carton board mill at Petrie.

 A scheme to supply water to the (then) townships of Strathpine, Lawnton, Petrie and Kallangur was first proposed in 1946.
 Water was to be obtained from Brisbane City Council via the South Pine River Bridge.
 However, before this proposal could be acted upon, Pine Shire Council (later Pine Rivers Shire Council) was approached by Australian Paper Manufacturers (APM) (now Amcor) and the Coordinator General's Department who advised them of the future water needs of APM's planned carton board mill at Petrie.
 The cardboard making process requires large quantities of water and so an adequate water supply was a vital part of the required infrastructure for the mill.

 Soon after the initial approach, APM presented the council with a proposal for a scheme supplying water from the North Pine River.
 In 1949, council undertook to proceed with this scheme and to act as the constructing authority.
 Acting on advice from the Local Government Department, council modified the scheme so that water could also be drawn from a dam on Sideling Creek if needed.
-In January 1953, the Queensalnd Government approved the scheme.
+In January 1953, the Queensland Government approved the scheme.
 By 1954, the planned scheme was expanded to also supply water to Redcliffe Town Council.